learning-zone/react-basics/redux-interview-questions.md

   reducers: {
     increment: (state) => {
       // Redux Toolkit allows us to write "mutating" logic in reducers
-      // It doesn't actually mutate the state because it uses the Immer library state.value += 1;
+      // It doesn\'t actually mutate the state because it uses the Immer library state.value += 1;
     },
     decrement: (state) => {